elkraneo/stepintovision.ai/swift/StepIntoVisionMCP/README.md

 - [`swift-argument-parser`](https://github.com/apple/swift-argument-parser) powers the CLI.
 - [`swift-sdk`](https://github.com/modelcontextprotocol/swift-sdk) (via the
-  `ModelContextProtocol` product) hosts the STDIO MCP server and provides type-safe tool registration.
+  `MCP` product) hosts the STDIO MCP server and provides type-safe tool registration.
 - Everything else is built on top of `Foundation` and the system SQLite (`libsqlite3`).